Gaboxadol: Grey market use

 Gaboxadol has been obtained rarely from the grey market, for instance from China, for hypnotic and hallucinogenic purposes.

 The closely related GABA_{A} receptor agonist muscimol, found in Amanita muscaria mushrooms, has been reported to induce sleep in humans similarly to gaboxadol, in addition to its well-known hallucinogenic effects that occur at higher doses.
 While gaboxadol was never approved for medical use, informal microdosing of muscimol and Amanita mushrooms for improvement of sleep has become increasingly prevalent by the mid-2020s.
 However, muscimol is far less-researched compared to gaboxadol, and is less selective and said to be much more toxic in comparison.
 In addition, Amanita mushrooms contain other pharmacologically active compounds besides muscimol, such as the glutamate receptor agonist and neurotoxin ibotenic acid and the muscarinic acetylcholine receptor agonist and parasympathomimetic muscarine, which are liable to pose toxicity risks as well.
 Povl Krogsgaard-Larsen has warned about safety concerns with regard to medicinal use of Amanita mushrooms.

 Legal status

-Gaboxadol is not a controlled substance anywhere in the world as of October 10, 2025.
+Gaboxadol is not a controlled substance anywhere in the world.
+If it had been approved and introduced as a pharmaceutical drug in the United States, it was expected that it would have been designated a Schedule IV controlled substance.